noe/noe/README.md

 - **Systems engineering**: experience building scalable internet-facing services based on node.js/python, nginx, redis and SQL databases.

-I the creator of a language learning app called **Langtern**.
+I am the creator of a language learning app called **Langtern**.
 Find out more at www.langtern.com

 ---